2019 India Global Money Week

 - 2 215

 The financial literacy campaign has majorly targeted children and youth in rural India.
-A two-day camp was organized in urban blocks of Sonipat at G.V.M Girls College and Government Polytechnic Sonipat.
-In villages, assemblies took place, door-to-door campaigns were organized, counseling session hosted and financial literacy surveys undertaken.
-Special counseling sessions were also organized on subsidies available on kerosene, fertilizers and agricultural loans.
+A two-day camp was organised in urban blocks of Sonipat at G.V.M Girls College and Government Polytechnic Sonipat.
+In villages, assemblies took place, door-to-door campaigns were organised, counseling session hosted and financial literacy surveys undertaken.
+Special counseling sessions were also organised on subsidies available on kerosene, fertilizers and agricultural loans.
 Financial knowledge was further spread by distributing more than 150 books on banking and financial inclusion, myriad story books and comics.

 The campaign succeeded in opening more than 800 bank accounts for students studying in government schools and more than 430 youth obtained subscriptions for insurance cover in rural Sonipat.
 In urban block, associative events were held with colleges and schools targeting more than 750 educated youth.

 The inauguration of the campaign was held at GVM Girls College on “Financial Literacy and Women Empowerment‟ More than 85 students participated in a poster competition on “Financial Literacy and Inclusion” in other schools.
 A career-counseling workshop for students was also organised by professional guides in the educational field to prepare the students for their future.